Scripted example

 }

-In this configuration, we have chosen to make the VehicleBus namespace private, concealing its signals from clients and resulting in only displaying signals available from the vss namespace.
+namespace has been made private, concealing its signals from clients and resulting in only displaying signals available from the vss

 Using this example of a scripted signal database: